typeblogger/typeblogger.github.io/_posts/how-to-promote-your-blog.md

 ---
 How do you promote your blog?
 That is a _huge_ question most bloggers and content marketers are faced with.

-Prtr
+Creating great content is only part of the content marketing battle, and it isn't the part that matters if no one ever sees your work.
+Successful distribution is the most critical part of a content marketer's job, and the more companies jump on the content marketing bandwagon, the more creative and clever your promotional strategies have to become.

-Today, I've invited X successful bloggers to share their tips and insights on crafting an effective blog promotion strategy that's able to rake in thousands of unqiue visitors and email signups for your blog.
+That's why I've invited X successful bloggers to share their tips and insights on crafting an effective blog promotion strategy that sets you up for content marketing success and helps your content reach more eyes.

 Without further ado, here are the experts!
-Click on the links below to go to your favourite experts, or just scroll through the entire thing!
+Click on the links below to go to your favourite experts, or just get ready to keep scrolling!

 **Tim Bourquin from [AfterOffers](https://afteroffers.com)**